 In 2011, the Hogsback forests were suffering from deforestation.
 There were only a few hundred remaining, and highly endangered wild Cape Parrots were living off the fruit and seeds of this handful of trees.
 Natalie sent hundreds of young Yellowwood saplings to replace the chopped down Yellowwoods, and to supply a future food source for the Cape Parrots.
 Dr Steve Boyes of the Wild Bird Trust started a Yellowwood tree nursery at Hogsback, where unemployed local ladies were employed to care of the saplings, and later transplant them into the Forest.

-That same year, she entered a competition, run by MAIL & GUARDIAN Newspaper, for ‘GREENING THE FUTURE’.
+That same year, she entered a Mail & Guardian competition called Greening The Future.
 Schools, the public and the corporate world could participate.
-Natalie was fortunate enough to receive a big framed Certificate at an Awards Evening in Johannesburg, whereby her efforts to green the environment with her private project FREE TREES TO SCHOOLS were acknowledged.
+Natalie was fortunate enough to receive a big framed Certificate at an Awards Evening in Johannesburg.
+Her efforts to green the environment with her tree planting project was acknowledged.

-In 2012, Natalie led a team of volunteers in harvesting Yellowwood saplings from Coedmore Road verges in Yellowwood Park, Durban for the international ‘CONNECT THE DOTS DAY’, a day in which organisations around the world take part in initiatives to bring climate change to the public’s attention.
+In 2012, Natalie led a team of volunteers in harvesting Yellowwood saplings from Coedmore Road verges in Yellowwood Park, Durban for International Dot Day, a day in which organisations around the world take part in initiatives to bring climate change to the public’s attention.
 Only a few local organisations participated in this event.
 The saplings collected were planted out in large toy boxes, and Natalie gave hundreds of them away to schools.
 These hundreds of saplings have now grown too big for these toy boxes.
 They need to be transplanted; either into bigger bags or planted out in suitable places.
 Natalie is in need of a sponsor to help her to achieve this goal.

-Natalie was one of the ladies to be included in the MAIL & GUARDIAN’s ‘BOOK OF WOMEN’ – S.A. women of various walks of life were mentioned in this book, and reference was made to Natalie’s contribution of the planting of Yellowwood saplings to enhance the environment. click to enlarge
+Natalie was one of the ladies to be included in the Mail & Guardian’s Book Of Women – S.A. women of various walks of life were mentioned in this book, and reference was made to Natalie’s contribution of the planting of Yellowwood saplings to enhance the environment.

 Natalie’s dream is to plant out as many Yellowwood trees in the City, so eThekwini will become known as the City of Yellowwoods, like Pretoria is the City of Jacarandas.
 Thereby, eThekwini will become a haven for the wild Cape Parrots that are still flying around KZN.
 Natalie’s four Yellowwood trees are the real Yellowwoods and one of South Africa’s emblems, just like the Protea.